 An Ebola outbreak is officially considered at an end once 42 days have elapsed without any new confirmed cases.

-Before this outbreak, MSF has treated hundreds of people affected by Ebola in Uganda, Republic of Congo, the Democratic Republic of Congo (DRC), Sudan, Gabon, and Guinea.
-In 2007, MSF entirely contained an epidemic of Ebola in Uganda.
+Before the West Africa outbreak, MSF treated hundreds of people affected by Ebola in Uganda, Republic of Congo, DRC, Sudan, Gabon, and Guinea.
+In 2007, MSF entirely contained an epidemic in Uganda.

-The Ebola virus was first associated with an outbreak of 318 cases of a hemorrhagic disease in Zaire (now the Democratic Republic of Congo) in 1976.
+The Ebola virus was first associated with an outbreak of 318 cases of a hemorrhagic disease in Zaire (now DRC) in 1976.
 Of the 318 cases, 280 died—and died quickly.
 That same year, 284 people in Sudan also became infected with the virus, killing 156.

 The Ebola virus is made up of five species: Bundibugyo, Ivory Coast, Reston, Sudan, and Zaire, named after their places of origin.
 Four of these five have caused disease in humans.
 While the Reston virus can infect humans, no illnesses or deaths have been reported.